 “I am prepared,” came the response his grandfather told him to say.
 “I am ready to face the trial of the Great Yellow Eagle.
 I will become a warrior among my people.”

 “This is good, young brave,” Hania began.
 “Many moons have passed since the Great Spirit brought you to this world.
 Among his greatest creations is the Yellow Eagle, which our people revere.”
 The heat from the fire intensified.
 Eddie could feel the sweat forming on his brow, even though the temperature in the room was cool.
 Hania continued.

 “Even Its’a, The Great Yellow Eagle was not without trials, and his greatest foe was T’iish, the serpent.
 Will you face the T’iish as Yellow Eagle has, and become one with him?”

 “I will,” again was the prompted response.
 “I will become one with Yellow Eagle and face my trial with his blessing.”

-“This is good,” Hania said, and lowered his head down.
-He began a low chant as Eddie stared into the fire, watching each glowing ember shift and squirm from the heat.
-The chanting went on for several minutes.
-Eddie was mesmerized by the stillness of the room, the tone of Hania’s chant, and the dancing flames.
-Suddenly, he noticed movement above Hania’s head.
-Eddie strained to see into the shadows, to determine what it was.
+Time slowed.
+His legs grew numb.
+He didn’t know how long they had sat there in the dark.
+As he awoke from the fire’s trance, Eddie noticed a swaying movement above Hania’s head.
+He strained to see into the shadows, trying to determine what it was.
 It was small.
 Barely noticeable at first among the thick wolf pelt draped over the medicine man.
 Then, it broke through the shadows, growing in size and made its way over Hania’s shoulder, down next to the fire.
-Eddie froze with fear, eyes widening as the Western Diamondback moved effortlessly across the space between them.
-Its eyes were fixed on Eddie, just as the glyph outside on the wall was.
-It was the same snake that Yellow Eagle had faced, and now it was here for Eddie.
+Eddie froze with fear, eyes widening as a monstrous Western Diamondback moved effortlessly across the space between them.
+Its eyes were fixed on Eddie, just as the eerie glyph outside on the wall was.
+It was the same eyes.
+T’iish, Yellow Eagle’s nemesis, had come and now stood face to face with Eddie.